Yousuf Karsh: Personal life

+Karsh was one of the 26 people to become a citizen of Canada on January 3, 1947, at the first citizenship ceremony presided over by Chief Justice Thibaudeau Rinfret at the Supreme Court Building in Ottawa, shortly after Canadian citizenship was created.

 Karsh's first marriage was to Solange Gauthier (1902−1961) in 1939.
 He met her at the Ottawa Little Theatre in 1933, where she was a performer.
 Gauthier was born in Tours, France and migrated to Canada as a young girl.
 They initially moved into her apartment and in 1940, into an Art Deco home called Little Wings on the Rideau River just outside Ottawa.
 She died in January 1961 of cancer.
+Gauthier was central to Karsh's work acting as both a muse and an invaluable business manager in charge of Karsh's promotions, publications, and studio.

 His second marriage was to Estrellita Maria Nachbar, a medical writer 21 years his junior, in August 1962.
 Their wedding was officiated by Fulton J. Sheen, Auxiliary Bishop of the Catholic Archdiocese of New York.
 From 1972 to 1992 they lived in a third-floor suite at Château Laurier, Ottawa and maintained Little Wings and an apartment and studio in Manhattan.
 They had no children.
 Estrellita Karsh died in March 2025, at the age of 95.

 Retirement and death

 Karsh retired from making photographs in 1993 and moved to Boston in 1997.
 He died on July 13, 2002, at Brigham and Women's Hospital in Boston after complications following surgery.
 A private funeral was held in Ottawa.
 He was interred in Notre-Dame Cemetery in Ottawa.